Sienci-Labs/Resources/cnc-fun/handbook/cnc-running-jobs.md

 ### Method 3: gSender Tool Change

 The g-code for tool changing is an M6 command, in which the program will pause until the user tells it to continue, usually through a ‘Resume’ and/or ‘Confirm Tool Change’ button on the machine interface program.
 In CAM programs, this M6 will be inserted in your g-code if there are toolpaths using different bits, thus requiring tool changes.
 On <a href="https://sienci.com/gSender/" target="_blank" rel="noopener">gSender</a>, you can program what happens when there is M6 in your g-code, therefore allowing you to easily change your bits with pre-programmed actions.
 Full instructions can be found <a href="https://resources.sienci.com/view/gs-additional-features/#tool-changing" target="_blank" rel="noopener">here</a>.

-## Post-Processing Work Pieces

-Now that you’ve got your piece machined out, finish the design with a nice smooth finish or an amazing paint job.

-### Sanding

-Depending on your project, getting into the crevices of your design can be difficult.
-Small scrapers are handy to remove fuzzy bits.
-Cone Sanders are useful for larger designs.
-What if you carved a 3D relief?
-Sanding mops in different grits work great here.
-They can get into the details without removing too much material and ruining the design.

-### Painting/Staining

-There are a few ways to add colour to your work piece.
-Wood stains help enhance the grain of the wood and should be finished with a good sealer Multi-Colour painting can really make a sign pop.
-Use a masking film

-### Sealing/Finishing

-To protect the surface and details of your project, a finishing product such as wax, lacquer, varnish, or epoxy can be used.
-On projects such as a cutting board or serving tray that may encounter water, or be used in direct contact with food, the appropriate food-safe finish should be used to seal your project.